R-Finance/rfinance/content/about.md

 with packages discovered at the conference, or write and commit code with new and existing open source collaborations.

-At the heart of R/Finance is an open source community, uniquely unparalleled in both its breadth and depth.
+The open source community is at the heart of osQF because it is uniquely unparalleled in both its breadth and depth.
 Emerging and experienced attendees alike return each year to build new relationships, deepen old ones, and be inspired by the work of their peers.

-## R Packages and Code
+## Open Source Packages, Libraries, and Code

 In many important fields, valuable intellectual property is a closely held secret.
 Sometimes, we find published works and generalized approaches in close proximity to these propriety methods.
-At R/Finance, sometimes these generalized approaches get developed, documented, packaged, and open sourced.
+At osQF, sometimes these generalized approaches get developed, documented, packaged, and open sourced.

 Amidst an open atmosphere of relevant conversations, some of the most successful open source collaborations in both R and Finance have been created.
-Collaboration, driven by a deep intellectual curiosity and a commitment to high quality work, are a few of the values shaping the innovative culture at R/Finance.
+Collaboration, driven by a deep intellectual curiosity and a commitment to high quality work, are a few of the values shaping the innovative culture at osQF.
 Open to all interested persons, we invite you to come develop with us.

 ## Curated Content